Smooth 2-Group Extensions and Symmetries of Bundle Gerbes: Group extensions from principal bundles

 on the base manifold $M$, and ask whether and how this action lifts to $P$.
 An action of a Lie group $G$ on $M$ can equivalently be written as a smooth homomorphism of groups $\Phi \colon G \to \Diff(M)$, where $\Diff(M)$ is the diffeological group of diffeomorphisms $M \to M$.
 In general, the action of $G$ does not lift to $P$.
 Instead, we will construct a group extension

 of $G$ by the gauge group $\Gau(P)$ of $P$.
 The group $\Sym_G(P)$ acts on the total space $P$ in a way compatible with the action of $G$ on $M$.
-We show that it is the universal extension of $G$ having this property.
+We show that it is the universal extension of $G$ having this property. \begin{remark} The extension can be constructed as the pullback of the short exact sequence

+of diffeological groups along $\Phi$, where $\Aut_G(P)$ is the group of $G$-equivariant diffeomorphisms of $P$ and $\Diff_P(M)$ is the subgroup of diffeomorphisms of $M$ which admit an equivariant lift to $P$.
+In the following we present a different construction which generalises directly to bundle gerbes. \end{remark}

 We can pull back the bundle $P$ along the source and target maps of the action groupoid

 We define a bundle

 for all $g\in G$, where $\Bun_{H}(M)(P, \Phi_g^*P)$ is the collection of gauge transformations from $P$ to $\Phi_g^* P$.
 In order for $\Sym_G(P)$ to be a bundle over $G$, we must ensure that the fibres of $\Sym_G(P) $ are actually pairwise diffeomorphic.
 It might happen that a pullback bundle $\Phi_g^*P$ is no longer isomorphic to $P$ and hence the fibre over $g$ is empty.
 As an example, consider the action of the group $G=\Z$ on the 2-torus $M=\bbT^2$ generated by an orientation-reversing diffeomorphism $f$, and let $P \to \bbT^2$ be a $\U(1)$-bundle with non-trivial Chern class.
 Then $[f^*P] = -[P]$, and thus $\Sym_\Z(P)_{|1}=\Bun_{\U(1)}(P, f^*P) = \varnothing$.
 Hence in \eqref{eq:def P_G} we have to ensure that the fibres of $\Sym_G(P) $ are actually all non-trivial.